suellein/suellein/README.md

 - 👋 Hi, I’m Sue
-- 🗺️ I'm from Brazil, so I speak Portuguese.
-But I also speak English.
+- 🗺️ I'm from Brazil.
+I speak Portuguese and English.
 - 📫 How to reach me: You can message me at Linkedin (https://www.linkedin.com/in/suellen-caroline/)